xhyrom/discord-datamining/data/blog/posts/awesome-ai-apps-bots-amplify-your-discord-experience/content.md

                 <div><img src="https://assets-global.website-files.com/5f9072399b2640f14d6a2bf4/64af39ab3444cc7752b350bc_Yv1sVQ0PEYcPltp2fsAFFQGssZWaiOsM4weJl2lavF-vySTX0PcEhWMhmIOH-aZyp3MwRjPAq7tzCBNXzFXbQgUGv5-8ZpAy5pHqc5Dn7_CAkgpB13KP-CZar9DFAFeIHgRdDtYpJJ3mT2TqF2t8IKU.png" alt=""></div>
             </figure>
             <p>Apps are the heart and soul of Discord, providing endless possibilities for customization, entertainment, and community engagement.
 With over 500,000 community-developed apps at your fingertips, you can truly take your server to the next level and make it an even more unique and exciting space.&nbsp;</p>
-            <p>As we gear up to celebrate AI Appreciation Day this year, let's continue pushing the boundaries of AI on Discord and create even more magical experiences, together.</p>
+            <p>Let's continue pushing the boundaries of AI on Discord and create even more magical experiences, together.</p>
             <p>Stay tuned for more exciting updates and innovations on our platform — and share some of your generated masterpieces with us, would ya?<br>‍</p>
             <p>&lt;3 Your friends at Discord&nbsp;</p>
         </div>